mjpasx/melaniejanepascual.github.io-v1/_posts/2016-07-21-firstyear.markdown

 2) Put it somewhere.
 Your entire schedule - activities, lunches, extracurriculars - should be together somewhere.
 Many students prefer Google Calendar or Trello, but I prefer writing it down.
 I print out weekly planners so that I can see clearly which specific blocks of time I'm free.

 3) You can get sleep.
-For some reason, I had this mindset that described
+For some reason, I had this mindset that describe